Nemi100/tekena-codeinst-project/README.md

     - Understand the main purpose of the site and learn more about d'Twister musical band
     - Listen to sample of their music
     - Navigate easily throughout the site
-    - Register/signup toAlbum' the newsletter with a chance to win free concert tickets and a copy of the upcoming Album signed.
+    - Register/signup to Album' the newsletter with a chance to win free concert tickets and a copy of the upcoming Album signed.

     Returning visitor goals
     - Find out latest information about the band